occupationMeasurement/occupationMeasurement/README.md

 2. Use the included JSON `api()` to use the package with your own survey-tool or application for maximum flexibility.
 3. Use the R functions directly to implement your own custom functionality or package.

-For a more detailed overview of the package refer to `vignette("occupationMeasurement")`.
+For a more detailed overview of the package refer to `vignette("occupationMeasurement")` or take a look at `browseVignettes("occupationMeasurement")` to see a list of vignettes describing the package.

 ### Using the interactive App